 The Trust has accumulated restricted reserves and a small level of unrestricted reserves as shown on the Balance Sheet.
-A reasonable reserves level is an aim of the Trust to allow its schools to immediate response to the changing needs of its pupils straight away.
+A reasonable reserves level is an aim of the Trust to allow its schools to respond to the changing needs of its pupils and the environment.
 Reserves are also held to maintain the capital assets of the company when required.
-The Trust reviewed its target reserves in November 2020 and set a target of for free reserves of £565,000.
-The level of free reserves (excluding fixed asset reserves and pension deficit) at the year-end was £920,000.
-Plans for the use of surplus reserves have been developed which include capital investment to the buildings at Longsight and Unity schools, including a £1.1m development to Unity that will be undertaken in 2020-21.
+The Trust reviewed its target reserves in October 2022 and set a target for free reserves of £552,000.
+The Trust continuously reviews its budgets and forecasts and is working towards achieving the target level of reserves.
+The year-end level of free reserves (excluding fixed asset reserves and pension deficit) at the year-end was £419,000 (2021: £466,000).